Specialty Podcast: The Intersection of D&O Insurance and Captive Insurers

 Seth Madnick (07:46):

 Sure.
 Well, good questions.
-Cause one of the areas you look at is what are the economics, what are the dollars involved here?
-And to form a captive, you're forming a small insurance company, and you can have a captive in over 30 states in the United States plus typical law for domicile came in in Bermuda, but the states compete on capital and surplus requirements, and, uh, premium tax.
+Because one of the areas you look at is what are the economics, what are the dollars involved here?
+And to form a captive, you're forming a small insurance company, and you can have a captive in over 30 states in the United States plus typical law for domicile came in Bermuda, but the states compete on capital and surplus requirements, and premium tax.
 They all charge a tax or a fee to have your captive base there.
 And they all have minimum capital and surplus requirements.
-So most states to form a captive, you need a minimum capitalization of $250,000 as a base, as part of what we call a premium to capital or premium to surplus ratio.
+So, most states to form a captive, you need a minimum capitalization of $250,000 as a base, as part of what we call a premium to capital or premium to surplus ratio.
 In addition to that.
-So it can range from your initial capitalization as much as low as three to one, which is for every $3 in premium, you have to have a dollar, a capital with a floor of 250,000 to as high as four to one or five to one, depending on the lines of coverage in the financial strength of the parent.
-So if you're running 4 million a premium into your captive, you need a million dollars of capitalization typically, or, or higher a million, 250, a million, 3.
+So, it can range from your initial capitalization as much as low as three to one, which is for every $3 in premium, you have to have a dollar, a capital with a floor of 250,000 to as high as four to one or five to one, depending on the lines of coverage in the financial strength of the parent.
+So, if you're running 4 million a premium into your captive, you need a million dollars of capitalization typically, or higher a million 250, a million 3.
 In addition, you're going to have to have your organization startup.
 You're going to have to perform, what we call a feasibility study actuarial review, where you have to show the regulator what the projected losses are in both an expected and an adverse scenario and show that the captive is adequately funded for the risk exposure for that.
-So all those factors, it's a process that typically takes, uh, by the time you're gathering the data and running application process it really a four to six-month process.
-If you're going to own the captive as a client or rent, a captive, or you're renting someone else's facility, it's a two to three-month process, depending on how fast you can go on the data collection, actuarial review, and processing.
+So, all those factors, it's a process that typically takes, by the time you're gathering the data and running the application process it really a four to six-month process.
+If you're going to own the captive as a client or rent a captive, or you're renting someone else's facility, it's a two to three-month process, depending on how fast you can go on the data collection, actuarial review, and processing.

-So that's just getting to the license approval process with the domicile and then once you're up and running, there are the expenses of actually running the captive, every jurisdiction, these create white collar jobs.
-So every jurisdiction wants you to have, a captive manager that's approved in that state.
+So, that's just getting to the license approval process with the domicile and then once you're up and running, there are the expenses of actually running the captive, every jurisdiction, these create white collar jobs.
+So, every jurisdiction wants you to have, a captive manager that's approved in that state.
 You have to have actuaries that are approved.
 Your captives are managed by their balance sheet or financial statement.
-So you need an annual actuarial review and audited financial statement captive are C-Corps for tax purposes.
-So you have to file a federal tax return, plus all the joys of running captive insurance claims, administration, reinsurance, expense, brokerage, and all those other factors.
-So you're really running a small insurance company, all the expenses that go with that.
+So, you need an annual actuarial review and audited financial statement, captive are C-Corps for tax purposes.
+So, you have to file a federal tax return, plus all the joys of running captive insurance claims, administration, reinsurance, expense, brokerage and all those other factors.
+So, you're really running a small insurance company, and all the expenses that go with that.

 Brian Dunphy (10:11):